 - 10. Have you made available to each staff member a COVID-19 return-to-work form to be completed and returned before they return to the workplace?
 (Template attached) - 11.
 Have you request confirmation that the details in the Return to Work Form remain unchanged following periods of closure such as school holidays. - 12.
-Are you aware of staff members who are at very high risk under the HSE guidance on people most at risk (HSE guidance on people most at-risk) and advised them of the DES agreed arrangements for management of those staff?
+Are you aware of staff members who are at very high risk under the HSE guidance on people most at risk (HSE guidance on people most at-risk) and advised them of the DE agreed arrangements for management of those staff? - 13.
+Have you advised staff and pupils they must stay at home if sick or if they have any symptoms of COVID-19? - 14.
+Have you advised staff and pupils to follow public health advice if they are identified by the HSE as a close contact of a confirmed case of COVID-19 or if they live with someone who has symptoms of the virus. - 15.
+Have you advised staff and pupils consult and follow latest Government advice in relation to foreign travel.

-- 13. Have you advised staff and pupils they must stay at home if sick or if they have any symptoms of COVID-19? - 14.
-Have you advised staff and pupils not to return to or attend school if they are identified by the HSE as a close contact of a confirmed case of COVID-19 or if they live with someone who has symptoms of the virus. - 15.
-Have you advised staff and pupils not to return or attend school if they have travelled outside of Ireland; in such instances staff are advised to consult and follow latest Government advice in relation to foreign travel. - 16.
-Have you told staff and pupils what to do and what to expect if they start to develop symptoms of COVID-19 in school, including where the isolation area is? - 17.
+- 16. Have you told staff and pupils what to do and what to expect if they start to develop symptoms of COVID-19 in school, including where the isolation area is? - 17.
 Have you advised staff and pupils to cooperate with any public health officials and the school for contact tracing purposes and follow any public health advice in the event of a case or outbreak in the school; - 18.
 Have you advised staff of the availability of the supports of the occupational health and wellbeing programme through Spectrum Life? - 19.
-Has a lead worker representative been identified (in line with the process agreed with the DES and education partners) and detailed at Section 4.3 of this plan to help advise staff and to monitor compliance with COVID-19 control measures in the school and taken measures to ensure all staff know who the representative is?
+Has a lead worker representative been identified (in line with the process agreed with the DE and education partners) and detailed at Section 4.3 of this plan to help advise staff and to monitor compliance with COVID-19 control measures in the school and taken measures to ensure all staff know who the representative is?